RSapsford89/a-walk-in-the-park/README.md

 * form entry manual testing
 * user testing for bug and feedback
 ### Lighthouse reports
-Initial testing results show clear performance issues related to image loading.
+Initial testing results show clear performance issues related to image loading in mobile settings.
 Lighthouse suggests changing image formats.
 Some experimentation with webp formats and reducing size of images only had marginal gains on performance.
 All images were changed to webp and video reduced to 480p had the largest gains in performance.
+All pages perform highly in desktop mode.
 #### Homepage page
 ![alt text](readme-images/index-60-perf-5-5-25.jpg)
 ![alt text](readme-images/index-87-perf-6-5-25.jpg)